-20.05 The comprehensive plan map amendments and any consistent with the Three Mile Lane Area Plan can be or property owners through future map amendment a time any necessary changes to the McMinnville Tran Plan would need to be made.
-Until the comprehensi amendments are adopted for individual properties, the continue to be subject to the use provisions of current Plan map and zoning map designations and provision specific planned development overlay zones. e initiated by the City pplications, at which sportation System ve plan map e properties would t Comprehensive -- ---
+The comprehensive plan map amendments and any associated rezones consistent with the Three Mile Lane Area Plan can be initiated by the City or property owners through future map amendment applications, at which time any necessary changes to the McMinnville Transportation System Plan would need to be made.
+Until the comprehensive plan map amendments are adopted for individual properties, the properties would continue to be subject to the use provisions of current Comprehensive Plan map and zoning map designations and provisions of any property-specific planned development overlay zones.